LouisCAD/Splitties/viewdsl/README.md

 Instead of using `v<Button>(…) { … }` to create a `Button` instance, you can use `button(…) { … }`.
 The parameters are exactly the same as `v`.

-Such methods exist for most `View` and `ViewGroup`s included in Android, and there's more in the [additional modules](#additional-modules).
+Such methods exist for most `View`s and `ViewGroup`s included in Android, and there's more in the [additional modules](#additional-modules).

 You can see implementations for [Views](src/main/java/splitties/viewdsl/core/Views.kt)